matsstaff/stc1000p/usermanual/usermanual.md

 **Cooling** and **heating delay** is the minimum 'off time' for each relay, to spare the compressor and relays from short cycling.
 If the the temperature is too high or too low, but the delay has not yet been met, the corresponding LED (heating/cooling) will blink, indicating that the controller is waiting to for the delay to pass before it will start heating or cooling.
 When the controller is powered on, the initial delay (for both heating and cooling) will **always** be approximately 1 minute, regardless of the settings.
 That is because even if your system could tolerate no heating or cooling delays during normal control (i.e. ‘cd’ and/or ‘hd’ set to zero), it would be undesirable for the relay to rapidly turn on and off in the event of a power outage causing mains power to fluctuate.
 Both cooling and heating delays are loaded when either cooling/heating relays switched off.
 So, for instance if you set cooling delay to 60 minutes and setpoint is reached, turning cooling relay off, it will be approximately one hour until cooling relay will be allowed to switch on again, even if you change your mind and change the setting in EEPROM (i.e. it will not affect the current cycle).

-The delay can be used to prevent oscillation.
+The delay can be used to prevent oscillation (hunting).
 For example, setting an appropriately long heating delay can prevent the heater coming on if the cooling cycle causes an undershoot that would otherwise cause heater to run.
 What is ‘appropriate’ depends on your setup.

 **Run mode**, selecting 'Pr0' to 'Pr5' will start the corresponding profile running from step 0, duration 0.
 Selecting 'th' will switch to thermostat mode, the last setpoint from the previously running profile will be retained as the current setpoint when switching from a profile to thermostat mode.